lo1tuma/pr-log/README.md

 ##### Default: `false`

 The `--sloppy` option defaults to false.
-When set, it allows `pr-log` to generate a changelog even when you are not on the `master` branch.
+When set, it allows `pr-changelog-gen` to generate a changelog even when you are not on the `master` branch.
 This should not be used in production!

 #### -t --trace